-Making the paper candles is quite easy — all you need is some cardstock, a couple of LED tealights, some tape, some glue, and a way to cut your paper, such as a pair of scissors, a craft knife, or a Cricut cutting machine.
+Making the paper candles is quite easy — all you need is a some cardstock, a couple of LED tealights for your candle flame, some tape, a little bit of glue, and a way to cut your paper, such as a pair of scissors, a craft knife, or a Cricut cutting machine.

-So let me show you where to get the free pattern on my blog at JenniferMaker.com, then I’ll show you how to assemble a paper candle!
+So let me show you where to get the free pattern then I’ll show you how to assemble a paper candle!

 Ready to make your own easy Hanukkah candles?
 I’m excited to show you how!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Materials to Make Easy 3D Paper Candles that Will Light Up Your Holiday Table